hotkit/fost-dev/README.markdown

 ## Platform ##

 The platform that you are running the tests on.
-For Ubuntu the release code name is used (i.e. `precise` etc.).
+For Ubuntu you should find that the correct platform is chosen for you, but if you get an import error you may be using a version that the `dev` system doesn't know about.

 For Windows use `windows` and for Mac use `snowleopard`.

 ## Actions ##